intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/Multimodal/README.md

-# Run ASR Multimodal Model on Intel NPU
+# Run Large Multimodal Model on Intel NPU
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 or INT8 optimizations on Large Multimodal Models on [Intel NPUs](../../../README.md).
 See the table blow for verified models.

 ## Verified Models